paulfitzpatrick85/CI-Portfolio-Project-5/README.md

 ## Contact and NewsLetter Sign Up Form

 Users can contact the site owner using the form on the 'Get In Touch' page.
-A user can fill in a short form: name, email and message in order to both subscribe to the sites newsletter and to enquire about potential collaboration.
+A user can fill in a short form: name, email and message in order to enquire about potential collaboration.

+Users can also sign up to news letter - code provided by chimpmail.com, to be added to the mailling list.

 ![contact](https://user-images.githubusercontent.com/55660566/205743232-f5f1e3e7-8ed5-445e-8db5-76b3e2ff6fe6.png)